LogtalkDotOrg/logtalk3/coding/atom/NOTES.md

 location, for running unit tests, for scanning for dead code, for generating HTML documentation, and for generating SVG diagrams.

+In most cases, the menu options should be used with with either your *loader* file or *tester* file selected.
+This ensures that the full code of your application is loaded to perform the requested menu option.

 For using these commands, install the `process-palette` package and replace or merge the contents of the file with default file found at `~/.atom`.
 If no `~/.atom/process-palette.json` file exists just copy the provided file